vasanth11/gymworkrag/README.md

    credentials.
 Activate the workflow.
 5. Open the Form Trigger node's **Production URL** to use the bot.

-## Notes
+## project doc

-See the project documentation (Google Doc) for the full framework write-up, iteration history, and evaluation results.
+See the project documentation in docs/Gym_Workout_Bot_Project_Documentation.docx for the full framework write-up, iteration history, and evaluation results.
 Earlier attempts using n8n's LangChain-based nodes (Vector Store, Chat Trigger, etc.) are not included here — they failed because this n8n Cloud plan blocks that entire package; the documentation narrates that journey.